-APPLICANT: Greg Coutant, Street Light's Resident'a
+APPLICANT: Greg Coutant, Street Lights Residential

-REQUEST:An application for a Plannet Development Subdistrict for GR General Retail uses on property zoned a GR General Retail Subdistrict winin Plannet Development District No. 193, the Oak Lawn Special Purpose District.
+REQUEST: An application for a Planned Development Subdistrict for GR

-SUMMARY: The applicant proposes to develop the site with an urban nixed use development, including an above ground parking garage, multiple family, retail, office and restaurant uses.
-The applicant requests to create a new Planned Development Subdistrict to allow for an increase in the naximum height, increase the floor area ratio, and modify the sign regulations.
+General Retail uses on property zoned a GR General Retail Subdistrict within Planned Development District No. 193, the mixed-use development, including an above ground parking garage, multiple family, retail, office and restaurant uses.
+The applicant requests to create a new Planned Development Subdistrict to allow for an increase in the maximum height, increase the floor area ratio, and modify the sign regulations.